Handbook

 -

 Verbal bullying, when a student directs words at another student with the intention of putting them down or humiliating them.
 This includes threatening, taunting, intimidating, shouting, insulting, sarcasm, name-calling, teasing, put downs and ridiculing.
-It is also verbal bullying when a student uses hostile gestures towards
+It is also verbal bullying when a student uses hostile gestures towards another student, such as making faces, staring, giving the evil eye, and eye rolling.

 -